humanloop/obsidian-thought-partner/README.md

 Download the zip of this repo and unzip it into your vault's `<vault>/.obsidian/plugins/` folder, then reload Obsidian.

 Note: the .obsidian folder may be hidden.
-O n MacOS you should be able to press `Command+Shift+Dot` to show the folder in Finder.
+On MacOS you should be able to press `Command+Shift+Dot` to show the folder in Finder.
+You may need to enable 'Community Plugins' and to create the `plugins` folder if it doesn't exist.

 ## 2. Bring your own OpenAI key